Revoke licences of P&O Ferries, union urges Shapps

 RMT was in attendance at the protest, which was organised by Nautilus International.

-East Hull Labour MP Karl Turner showed his support for the protesters and posted photographs of them carrying banners and flags which read “Save P&O jobs!
+East Hull Labour MP Karl Turner posted photographs of them carrying banners and flags which read: “Save P&O jobs!
 Save Britain’s Ferries!” and “Stop the P&O jobs carve up” as they paraded through the streets of the town.

-Conservative Party chairman Oliver Dowden said on Saturday there is “revulsion” about P&O Ferries’ actions this week.

 A spokesman for P&O Ferries said: “We took this difficult decision as a last resort and only after full consideration of all other options but, ultimately, we concluded that the business wouldn’t survive without fundamentally changed crewing arrangements, which in turn would inevitably result in redundancies.